- Winchester Public Schools

 Hinduism

 Hinduism is India’s indigenous religious and cultural system, followed today by nearly 1 billion adherents, mostly in India, but with large populations in many other countries.
 All Hindu denominations share a vast heritage of culture and belief: karma, dharma, reincarnation, all-pervasive Divinity, temple worship, sacraments, manifold Deities, the many yogas, the guru-nishya tradition, and a reliance on the Vedas as scriptural authority.
-The most important holidays in Hinduism are Diwali (November 10-15, with November 12 as the central night of the festival), Dussehra (October 24), and Holi Day (March 25).
+The most important holidays in Hinduism are Diwali, Dussehra, and Holi Day.
 The exact date of celebration for these holidays can vary in each Hindu community.
-Students and employees may be absent during these holidays or unable to attend activities after school or work hours.

 -